Vipinsharrmaa/Vipinsharrmaa/README.md

 💬 Ask me about CSS, Javascript, Node.js<br>
 📫 Reach me at vipinsharrmaa@gmail.com<br>
 👨‍💻 Have a look on My Projects at  <br>
-⚡ Fun fact- I am a Professionally a Management Student.
+⚡ Fun fact- I am Professionally a Management Student.